yingzibu/JAK_ML/README.md

   * Inconclusive: deleted, not in file anymore Further, the unspecifed -1 was merged with Inactive 0 as there were much fewer inactive drugs.

+After training SVM, RF, RGBoost (maybe Bert CNN, Graph based models also applicable), SHAP values were calculated to evaluate the importance of features, which could be converted to substructures of the compound.
+Thus could help alleviate black box in machine learning.
+By doing explainable ML, we could figure out which substructures could lead to positive output.

 FLT3 were also extracted from pubchem.
 Since nonspecific targeting to FLT3 is related with GI toxicity to JAK inhibitors, we may also build a model to predict compounds on FLT3 inhibition, and would like to avoid FLT3 inhibition to lower GI toxicity for drugs targeting IBD (GI tract diseases)